codee-com/open-catalog/Checks/RMK003/README.md

 developer should analyze array usages to detect temporaries and ensure that their data scoping is private to create the most efficient parallel version of the loop.

-### Actions

-Analyze the data scoping of the variable `X` to determine whether it is a temporary and privatize it when parallelizing if it is.